When Fujifilm released the GFX 50S in 2017, medium format become a real alternative to shooting full frame

 When you think about how much Fujifilm has achieved over the last five years, it really is quite impressive.
 They’ve doubled the number of megapixels in sensors, improved the speed of autofocus and found a way to keep the GFX series accessible for the consumer market.

 At first, people were skeptical about Fujifilm’s decision to not release a full-frame system.
-It might’ve seemed like the logical step but Fujifilm had its sights set on a release that would set it apart from the likes of Sony and Canon
+It might’ve seemed like the logical step but Fujifilm had its sights set on a release that would set it apart from the likes of Sony and Canon.

 I still miss shooting with my Fujifilm X-T3.
 After a few long hard months of deliberation, did decide to jack it in for the Sony A7 III but believe me, it wasn't an easy decision.
 I would still say Fujifilm is my favorite camera brand and if they ever did release a full-frame camera (which they won’t) I'd buy it at the drop of a hat.
 Instead for now, I’m excited to find out what Fujifilm has up its sleeve for the next GFX and hope that one day, I’ll be in a position to buy one.

 Having studied Journalism and Public Relations at the University of the West of England Hannah developed a love for photography through a module on photojournalism.
 She specializes in Portrait, Fashion and lifestyle photography but has more recently branched out in the world of stylized product photography.
-For the last 3 years Hannah has worked at Wex Photo Video as a Senior Sales Assistant using her experience and knowledge of cameras to help people buy the equipment that is right for them.
-With 5 years experience working with studio lighting, Hannah has run many successful workshops teaching people how to use different lighting setups.
+Hannah spent three years working at Wex Photo Video as a Senior Sales Assistant, using her experience and knowledge of cameras to help people buy the equipment that is right for them.
+With eight years experience working with studio lighting, Hannah has run many successful workshops teaching people how to use different lighting setups.